testrecorder/spring-test-recorder/README.md

 ## How does it work?
-For each execution of a Spring component method annotated with @RecordTest, the following steps are executed:
+For each execution of a Spring component method annotated with **@RecordTest**, the following steps are executed:
 - Context, arguments and results for the annotated methods are retrieved using Aspect Oriented Programing (AOP).
 - Java Reflection is used to analyse all these objects and their dependencies.
 - Java primitives, Enums and commonly used Java classes like Date, ArrayList, HashMap, HashSet are recognised and handled accordingly.